-Spare the Air Alert in effect Thursday
+Spare the Air alert in effect Thursday

-SAN FRANCISCO (KGO) --A Spare the Air Alert is in effect on Thursday.
-According to Bay Area Air District:
+SAN FRANCISCO (KGO) --A Spare the Air Alert is in effect in the Bay Area for Thursday.

-Air quality in the Bay Area continues to be very unhealthy, especially in the fire-impacted counties of Napa, Sonoma and Solano.

-Due to active wildfires and changing wind patterns, air quality will be unpredictable and could impact the Bay Area.

 What are Spare the Air days?